nixos-asia/website/en/haskell-rust-ffi.md

 ...
 ```

-Several times, easiest thing to do is not the simplest, let's use nix to simplify this process.

-Edit `hello-haskell/default.nix` to:
+To fix that, let's edit `hello-haskell/default.nix` to:

 ```nix
 {